 Of course, you are stuck if you do not have a dog, but the odds are you know someone with one so if you are really keen, finding a subject is not an issue.

-GearIn terms of kit, all you need is a DSLR with a lens or two.
+with a lens or two.
 Or you could try something like using a Lens Baby for a different effect.
-If you're heading to a dog show consider taking a smaller camera bag such as those available in Vanguard's Vojo or 2GO range as space can be a premium, plus some of the 2GO models have side access meaning you can twist the bag around from back to front and grab your gear without having to put the bag down on what can be a busy floor.
+If you're heading to a dog show consider taking a smaller camera bag as space can be a premium and leave the tripod at home.

 Shots of your pet running and chasing around are far more interesting than a static shot of them sat on a rug in-front of the fire.
 But to capture them it takes some planning and dogs running around are fast and they can be unpredictable.
 Having someone with you (your partner?
 Kids?) definitely will be a help because you can ask them to call for the dog while you concentrate on shooting.

 We're used to standing and looking down on dogs so a shot from this height is nothing special.
-So instead try getting get down to your dog's eye level or even lower.
+So instead, try getting down to your dog's eye level or even lower.
 Kneel, lie (but there's no need to roll over!) to produce a much more dynamic and interesting shot.
 With features like LiveView getting a composition from ground-level is easy enough.
-That can be even more dramatic.
-Of course there are times when shooting from a higher angle works well such as in this shot taken by Daniel Bell:
+Of course there are times when shooting from a higher angle works well such as in this shot taken by Daniel Bell